You often hear people say that their wedding day was just so stressful or expensive, they wish they’d eloped.

 One of the best weddings my husband and I ever attended as guests was one where friends of ours hired a marquee and got catering in, getting married at the bride’s brother’s property.
 I thought maybe we could do something like that and sent off for some quotes.
 I nearly choked when the first quote came back at $21,000 (in 2004 money!) for a marquee/chair and table hire and catering (including catering staff).

 I was about to go back to the drawing board when I discovered I was pregnant with our eldest daughter.
-All the ladies on the bridal magazine assured me I should keep planning the wedding and they knew a place with wonderful range of maternity wedding dresses and…
+All the ladies in the bridal magazine assured me I should keep planning the wedding and they knew a place with a wonderful range of maternity wedding dresses and…

 I decided to shelve the wedding planning plans until after the baby was born and immediately felt relief.
 When she was about seven months old, I decided we’d better get back to it and decided to get back to planning again…only to find out I was pregnant again.